lenarddome/pu093-errorless-attentionless-ibre/README.md

 - DONE: "When the ambiguous BC compound is presented..." - perhaps add "this attentional allocation persists, and thus..."?

 - DONE: "Any presumption of a causal relation-ship can inadvertently" -- change 'can' to 'might'?

+## p.
+2

+- DONE: Experiment 1 "will present category labels simultaneously with their respective features" perhaps?

+- DONE: Footnote 1, perhaps give the github repo?
+    LD: It was a hyperlink, which I can see why might not be obvious :smile:

+## p.3

+- DONE: When participants were given a choice to move to test, did it say something like, "If you are confident you know what causes the diseases?" or somesuch.
+Would be worth saying what if any prompt participants were given to decide whether or not they were ready to be tested.

+- DONE: Does the patient has -> Does the patient have

+- DONE: "Exclusion" - The bit "we arrived at this threshold..." could be shorter and clearer.
+I'd just say something like, accuracy of 0.75 is that lowest at which evidence the participant is above chance exceeds a Bayes Factor of 3, using the binomal test in Morey & Rouder.

+- DONE: "In a summary" -> "in summary"

+- DONE: "People explicitly followed the base rate" .
+Add "For this cue,..." and then replace "On the contrary" with.
+"In contrast..."

+- DONE: I think you can and probably should dial down the deference to an experiment Johansen only reported incompletely in an appendix.
+What you wrtie on p.2 is fine, but on this page where you write that you have a "successful conceptual replication..."
+I would write something like "Thus, the current study strongly confirms that the IBRE can be observed in an observational procedure"

+- DONE: I would drop the sentence "This prediction error also drives the development of an asymmetric cog- nitive representation." entirely

+- DONE: "In the absence of this explicit prediction error..." ...
+I would say "EXIT-like theories cannot predict the presencce of an IBRE"

+- DONE: "One shortcoming of the current design is that participants can still make predictions" -> "One aspect of the current design is that participants might still experience internally-generated prediction errors.

+- DONE: "A simple solution" -> "In experiment 2, we address this by removing any design component..." and "We also use stimuli that reduce the the chance people assume any causal relationship between the features"

+## p.4

+- DONE: _How_ were X and Y selected in the test phase, by the participant.
+So, is it like, there are two shapes at the top of the screen - B, C, and then two at the bottom, X, Y, which the bottom set labelled "Press X", "Press Y"?